UNM Online Handbook

 UNM Online works with the Scheduling Office to assign program restrictions to each AOP section.
 The restrictions allow only AOP majors to register for AOP courses.

-If an AOP section is cross listed with a twin Online Max (non-AOP) section, the Online Max section restricts AOP majors from registering.
-This is to ensure AOP majors register for the AOP version.
+If an AOP section is cross-listed with a twin, non-AOP online section, the traditional online section prevents an AOP major from registering.
+This is to ensure the AOP major registers for the AOP version.

 Overriding a non-AOP major into an AOP section is prohibited.
 A program restriction error code results when a student with a non-AOP major attempts to register for an AOP section.
-To enroll in an online course, a non-AOP major may either register for an Online Max (non-AOP) section or change to an AOP major.
+To enroll in an online course, a non-AOP major may either register for a non-AOP section or change to an AOP major.

-To verify the program restrictions applied to an Online Max or AOP section, contact Online Scheduling.
+To verify the program restrictions applied to an online section, whether or not it is an AOP, contact Online Scheduling.

-UNM Online regularly tracks registrations to identify non-AOP majors enrolled in AOP sections, and reaches out to Colleges/Schools to ask for non-AOP majors to be placed into appropriate non-AOP sections.
+UNM Online regularly tracks registrations to identify non-AOP majors enrolled in AOP sections, and shares the information with colleges/schools who are strongly encouraged to ensure students are enrolled in the appropriate online sections.

 Faculty